taodeng/TNPPD-Net/README.md

   - File suffix convention (`_b`, `_i`)
   - Batch scripts for consistency checking

+# TNPPD-Net: Thyroid Nodule Puncture Position Detection Network

+## Overview
-## We propose TNPPD-Net, a thyroid nodule puncture detection network integrating positional features.
+We propose TNPPD-Net, a thyroid nodule puncture position detection network integrating positional features.
 It has two branches: one for positional features, the other for localization features.
 They are fused to predict puncture positions.
 Our model excels on the TNUS dataset, with visualized key features supporting its effectiveness.

 <img width="684" alt="image" src="https://github.com/user-attachments/assets/c6094b97-dc31-4c3a-9799-430bf60b07d3" />